 How to Configure Oracle HTTP Server MOD_PLSQL and Test a PLSQL Procedure

 Last updated on AUGUST 24, 2021

 The purpose of this document is to provide simple quick-start instructions on configuring Oracle HTTP Server to execute a simple stored "Hello World" PL/SQL procedure using mod_plsql.
 This document outlines the simplest way to configure Oracle HTTP Server to run a simple PL/SQL procedure.
 From here, more custom procedures may be created, and Portal and/or APEX configurations may be used.
 Note there are different administration features available with different versions, but this document describes the underlying functionality in all mod_plsql versions.

-Oracle HTTP Server 10g installed from the Companion CD (based on Apache 2.0) does not support MOD_PLSQL, referencing <Note: 428391.1>, "Is it Possible To Configure Mod_plsql With Apache 2.0?".
+Note: Oracle HTTP Server 10g installed from the Companion CD (based on Apache 2.0) does not support MOD_PLSQL, referencing <Note: 428391.1>, "Is it Possible To Configure Mod_plsql With Apache 2.0?".
 The Oracle HTTP Server shipped as part of Oracle Fusion Middleware 11g Web-Tier Utilities is based on Apache 2.2 and does support MOD_PLSQL.
 More information on this release is provided within <Note 1304604.1>, "Oracle Fusion Middleware 11g Web-Tier FAQ".

-Sign In with your My Oracle Support account
+To view full details, sign in with your My Oracle Support account.

 Don't have a My Oracle Support account?
-Click to get started
+Click to get started!